Entrepreneurship

 Prototyping: Trial and Error

-For that reason, prototypes are arguably one of the best methods for giving you insights into the feasibility of your product and into the needs of your users.
+For that reason, prototypes are arguably one of the best methods for giving you insights into the feasibility of your product and the needs of your users.
 With the help of the prototype, you can let actual people play around with an actual product.
 You can see where they are struggling with it and hear their thoughts and ideas about it.
-With those insights, you can refine your initial design to perfectly fit the needs of your target group.
+With those insights, you can refine your initial design to fit the needs of your target group perfectly.
 The goal is to fail quickly and cheaply, so you won’t fail hard and expensively after the product launch.

-So what does the process of prototyping look like?
+So, what does the process of prototyping look like?
 It’s a two-step process: one round of quick-and-dirty lo-fi prototypes and the second round of immerse and thorough hi-fi prototypes.

 This might seem like a long and complicated process, but you will save so much time and money in the end if you include this stage in your design process.